TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 SQLMesh encourages explicit type casting.
 SQL's type coercion can be tricky to deal with, so it is best to ensure that the data in your model is exactly as you want it.

 ### Explicit SELECTs
 Although `SELECT *` is convenient, it is dangerous because a model's results can change due to external factors (e.g., an upstream source adding or removing a column).
+In general, we encourage listing out every column you need or using [`create_external_models`](../../reference/cli.md#create_external_models) to capture the schema of an external data source.

-In general, you should always list out every column you need.
-When selecting from external sources, `SELECT *` is prohibited and will raise an exception.
+If you select from an external source, `SELECT *` will prevent SQLMesh from performing some optimization steps and from determining upstream column-level lineage.
+Use an [`external` model kind](./model_kinds.md#external) to enable optimizations and upstream column-level lineage for external sources.

 ## Transpilation
 SQLMesh leverages [SQLGlot](https://github.com/tobymao/sqlglot) to parse and transpile SQL.
 Therefore, you can write your SQL in any supported dialect and transpile it into another supported dialect.